1766 Southeastern Caribbean earthquake

-Venezuela and Trinidad were struck by a major earthquake on 21 October 1766 at 4:30 in the morning local time in Cumaná, Venezuela (4:45 local time in Trinidad).
+The Spanish territories of today Venezuela and Trinidad were struck by a major earthquake on 21 October 1766 at 4:30 in the morning local time in Cumaná, Venezuela (4:45 local time in Trinidad).
 It caused widespread damage from Caracas in the west to Georgetown, Guyana in the east.
 Despite the significant damage caused, there are no reports of casualties associated with this earthquake.
 It had an estimated magnitude in the range 6.5–7.5 and a maximum felt intensity of IX-X (destructive to very destructive) on the European macroseismic scale.
 It was felt from Guadeloupe in the north to the Ventuari River in the south and Maracaibo in the west and Kaw, French Guiana in the east.

 Tectonic setting

 The southeastern margin of the Caribbean lies above the complex boundary between the Caribbean plate and the South American plate.
 In northern Colombia and western Venezuela, the Caribbean plate is subducting obliquely beneath the North Andes plate (part of the South American plate).
 East of Trinidad, the South American plate is, in contrast, subducting beneath the Caribbean plate along the Lesser Antilles subduction zone.
 Between these two areas, most of the relative plate motion is taken up by a major dextral (right-lateral) transform fault zone, formed by, from west to east, the San Sebastián Fault the El Pilar Fault System and the Central Range Fault, although some of the displacement is accommodated by movement on other strike-slip structures.